QuestNetwork/qd-messages-ts/README.md

 ## Roadmap

 **0.9.5**
-- [qDesk Social](https://github.com/QuestNetwork/qd-social-ts) now allows to share private stations, so you can have direct conversations with people who have shared their private stations with you.
+- [qD Social](https://github.com/QuestNetwork/qd-social-ts) now allows to share private stations, so you can have direct conversations with people who have shared their private stations with you.
 - Context Menu For Channels In Channel List
 - Encrypted Audio/Video P2P Channels (Encryption Can Be Turned Off For Higher Quality)
 - Encrypted Audio/Video Group Channels (Encryption Can Be Turned Off For Higher Quality)